pixelsnis/pixelsnis/README.md

 # Oh, mighty merchant of pixels!
-Engage thy quill to inscribe thine Flutter code, that it may render canvases adorned with buttons!
+Engage thy quill to inscribe thine programs, that it may render canvases adorned with buttons!

-I'm an interaction designer 🎨 and Flutter developer 🐦 from Bangalore, building whatever I think is cool.
-Currently building Arc (not the browser)!: https://arctransfer.co
+I'm a student founder, interaction designer and Flutter/Svelte developer from Bangalore.
+At any given moment I'm probably biting off a lil' more than I can chew, but hey, might as well try building something wild before the heat death of the universe ;)